 - Name Interface label. - Port admin Shows if the interface is enabled or disabled (i.e., up or down). - Speed-duplex Shows the current speed and duplex mode.
 (Auto, or fixed choice) - Capabilities Specifies the capabilities to be advertised for a port during auto-negotiation.
 (To access this item on the web, see "Configuring Interface Connections" on page 3-48.)
-The following capabilities are supported. - 10half Supports 10 Mbps half-duplex operation - 10full Supports 10 Mbps full-duplex operation - 100half Supports 100 Mbps half-duplex operation - 100full Supports 100 Mbps full-duplex operation - 10Gfull Supports 10 Gbps full-duplex operation - Broadcast storm Shows if broadcast storm control is enabled or disabled. - Broadcast storm limit Shows the broadcast storm threshold.
+The following capabilities are supported. - 10half Supports 10 Mbps half-duplex operation - 10full Supports 10 Mbps full-duplex operation - 100half Supports 100 Mbps half-duplex operation - 100full Supports 100 Mbps full-duplex operation - 1000full Supports 1000 Mbps full-duplex operation - Sym Transmits and receives pause frames for flow control - FC Supports flow control - Broadcast storm Shows if broadcast storm control is enabled or disabled. - Broadcast storm limit Shows the broadcast storm threshold.
 (500 262143 packets per second)

-8. Port Information only.
+^{4.} Port Information only.

-9. Trunk Information only.
+^{5.} Trunk Information only.

-- LACP Shows if LACP is enabled or disabled. - Port security Shows if port security is enabled or disabled. - Max MAC count Shows the maximum number of MAC address that can be learned by a port.
+- Flow control Shows if flow control is enabled or disabled. - · LACP Shows if LACP is enabled or disabled. - Port Security Shows if port security is enabled or disabled. - Max MAC count Shows the maximum number of MAC address that can be learned by a port.
 (0 - 1024 addresses) - Port security action Shows the response to take when a security violation is detected. (shutdown, trap, trap-and-shutdown)